Wastewater - Ozone Treatment

 Ozonation of thickened sludge permeate

 Digested sludge typically contains 2-3 % total solids.
 This sludge requires thickening by mechanical means through a centrifuge or screw press, which leaves around 20 % dry solids.
 This process leaves highly concentrated waste liquid which is suitable to treat by ozonation if it cannot be reintroduced to primary treatment.
 For example food and beverage manufacturing facilities typically generate high strength waste streams as a by-product from their manufacturing operations.

 Ozone treatment of biogas odor

 Biogas facilities often use manure and meat scraps to produce biogas.
-Biogas typically refers to a mixture of different gases produced by the breakdown of organic compounds and formation of Sulphur-based compounds (for example H2S and mercaptanes) that have very bad odor and are toxic to health).
-As a solution, ozone breaks down these compounds, which significantly reduces odors with no harmful by-products.
+Biogas typically refers to a mixture of different gases, primarily methane and CO2, produced by the breakdown of organic compounds.
+In this step, sulfur-based compounds (such as H2S and mercaptanes) are produced, resulting in high odor emissions due to their low odor threshold.
+As a solution, ozone oxidizes these compounds, significantly reducing odors with no harmful by-products.
 This leads to improved air quality in the surroundings as well as improved work environments.
-More information can be found here.

 The purpose of tertiary or advanced treatment is to provide a final step to raise the effluent quality or as a disinfection polishing step.

 Tertiary treatment may not be needed to all wastewater treatment plants and it varies from one plant to another, depending on the type of water contamination.
 Some common advanced WWTP include removal of nutrients, non-biodegradable organic matter, suspended solids and toxic materials.
 Among other technologies commonly used methods are filtration, MBR, RO, UV and AOP.
 These will be covered in more detail in the following sections.